It'd be nice to say that this was a new variation on rock n' roll dancing, and I guess in some ways its very much a dance, but not a fun one.

 A few days later we were anchored in Benures Bay, at Norman Island an we met a lovely young couple, Petter from Sweden, Rosanna from Britain with their 3 yr old son Teddy, aboard their 42 ft Juneau, "Lolo".
 They had sold everything they had back home and were taking a 2-3 yr sailing odyssey and hunt for a new home in Southern waters.
 They had been standing on Sandy Spit when the above mentioned sailboat was deposited on the reef in front of them and they were one of the dinghy's to the rescue, so we got the story first-hand.

+We lent them a DVD (the 1st movie they'd seen in over a year), and after a great visit wished them well on their sailing quest and home search.
 Teddy was adorable, very smart and already developing his sailing skills.
 His first observation was to point to our boat and say "that's your boat, Why do you have 2 masts?"

 Fair Winds to Petter, Rosanna and Teddy ... may we meet again in some beautiful bay!